substance/interior/_posts/modules/0100-01-03-chronicle.md

     avatar: "https://secure.gravatar.com/avatar/d5a959d7e57daa5433fcb9f8da40be4b?d=https://a248.e.akamai.net/assets.github.com%2Fimages%2Fgravatars%2Fgravatar-140.png"
 ---

-Substance.Chronicle is a git-inspired versioning API based on Operational Transformations (OT).
+Substance.Chronicle is a git-inspired versioning API based on [Operational Transformations](http://interior.substance.io/modules/operator.html).
 The actual content to be versioned or a persistence mechanism is not addressed in this module.
 Instead one would create an adapter which is implementing an OT interface.

 ## Getting Started